JakeShulman/Pong/README.md

 # Pong
 A simple functional pong game built in Java.
-Built on a Timer with an actionListener to update values Drawn using Java.awt.Graphics libraries.
+Built on a Timer with an actionListener to update values.
+Drawn using Java.awt.Graphics libraries.
 To run, run PongRunner.